tianyingw/tianyingw.github.io/publications.md

 - "A Deep Learning model for breast cancer risk prediction based on mammograms". (with Wei, Y., Terry MB. and Tehranifar, P.)

-- "Genotype-by-environment interactions analysis for heterogeneous quantile genetic effects on phenotypic variability". (with Wei, Y. and Ionita-laza, I.)
+- "Genotype-by-environment interactions analysis for heterogeneous quantile genetic effects on phenotypic variability". (with Wei, Y. and Ionita-Laza, I.)

 - "A Flexible Semiparametric Model for Complex Gene-environment Interactions via Nonparametric Likelihood Estimation". (with Liu, J., Ma Y. and Carroll, R. J.)